ng-icons/ng-icons/MIGRATION_GUIDE.md

 # Migration Guide

+## Version 30 to 31

+This release now defaults all icons to use aria-hidden.
+As a precaution we have made this change a major release as the default accessibility behaviour has now slightly changed.
+In the vast majority of cases this new behaviour is desired, however if an icon has an aria-label (or similar) applied you should also set aria-hidden to false.

 ## Version 20 to 21

 All icon imports have been renamed to lowerCamelCase.
 For example: `FeatherAirplay` now becomes `featherAirplay`.